EMCI Core Curriculum

 3.4 Simultaneous interpretation

-At the end of the programme students shall be able to provide a fluent and effective simultaneous interpretation of speeches of at least 20 minutes, accurately reproducing the content of the original and using appropriate terminology and register.
+At the end of the programme students shall be able to provide a fluent and effective simultaneous interpretation of speeches reflecting professional conditions in conference settings, accurately reproducing the content of the original and using appropriate terminology and register.

 While training in these skills will build on the same kind as those used to practise consecutive interpretation, additional exercises specifically designed to establish and consolidate the SI skills will be required.
 Furthermore, students shall be trained in booth techniques and team interaction.
 Speeches used shall confront the students with a diversity of subject areas, styles, and registers, and their length, information density and degree of technicality and specificity will increase as the programme progresses.